How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Highlights:

-• Easy to access filter canister
+• Easy-to-access filter canister

 • 2-year warranty